-Experience in a wide variety of operational, engineering, research and development roles have empowered Damian to design and implement infrastructure solutions that meet business requirements at reduced cost and complexity.
+Experience in a wide variety of operational, engineering and R&D roles have empowered Damian to design and implement infrastructure solutions that meet business requirements at reduced cost and complexity.

 With a passion for complex/distributed systems, automation, solution design, testing strategies, Linux, open source methodologies, monitoring, metrics, graphing and AI, Damian is a strong asset to any team looking to architect, implement and scale infrastructure while ensuring continuous service delivery.

 Damian's skills include Linux (OS level debugging, performance tuning etc.), layer 2/3/4 network design and application implementations across a large set of technologies.

 Take a look at Damian's CV for more information and work experience.

 A few places that Damian can be found online are below

 Damian is looking for opportunities to work with bleeding edge technologies that empower the end users to achieve anything they can imagine.

 This breaks down into multiple levels, but essentially fits into 3 areas.